Scipio94/LEA-Attendance-Data-Reporting/Weekly-Staff-Attendance-Calculation.md

 FROM t1
 WHERE Week IS NOT NULL AND Contract_Type = '12 MTH') AS sub)

-/*Combning 11 MTH and 12 MTH Weekly Attedance Data Calculations*/ SELECT -- Weekly Attendance Percentage Agg sub.Week,
+/*Combining 11 MTH and 12 MTH Weekly Attedance Data Calculations*/ SELECT -- Weekly Attendance Percentage Agg sub.Campus, sub.Week,
   ROUND(AVG(sub.Percentage),2) AS Week_Att_Percentage
 FROM